Dotbnetcsharp/Dotnet/README.md

+bool hasValidResponse = false;

+foreach (APNMultiPropertySearchRequest propertydetails in apnSearchRequests.Property) {
+    APNTypeAheadRequest aPNTypeAheadRequest = new APNTypeAheadRequest();
+    aPNTypeAheadRequest.APN = propertydetails.APN;
+    aPNTypeAheadRequest.CountyFips = apnSearchRequests.CountyFips;
+    aPNTypeAheadRequest.StateCode = apnSearchRequests.StateCode;

+    var apnSearchResponse = await apnSearchService.APNTypeAheadSearch(aPNTypeAheadRequest);

+    if (apnSearchResponse != null && apnSearchResponse.APNs.Count() > 0)
+    {
+        hasValidResponse = true; // Set flag to true if a valid response is found break; // Exit the loop early if a valid response is found }
+}

+// After the loop, check if no valid response was found if (!hasValidResponse)
+{
+    throw new BadRequestException("EC-04", "No valid responses found for any property details.");
+}

 In the request body shown in the image, you're passing a state code ("StateCode": "AL") and a county FIPS code ("CountyFips": "1003") along with an address.
 Here's how the conflict might arise:

 Fields in the Request: